gyuho/learn/doc/etcd_raft_algorithm/README.md

   any machine in the cluster.
 If a client sends request to a follower, it redirects to the current leader (Raft paper §5.1).
-A leader sends out `AppendEntries` RPCs with its `leaderId` to other servers, so that a follower knows where to redirect its client requests.
+A leader sends out `AppendEntries` RPCs with its `leaderId` to other servers, so that a follower knows where to redirect client requests.
 - **`follower`**: A follower is completely passive, issuing no RPCs and only responds to incoming RPCs from candidates and leaders.
 All servers start as followers.
 If a follower receives no communication(heartbeat), it becomes a